yws888/CZ2006-website/README.md

 ## Setup (for Mac)
 Change Directory to the root of this repository.

 Set up virtual environment
 ```
 source proj_env/bin/activate
 ```

-Install dependencies (if not alr done so)
+Install dependencies (Only for 1st time)
 ```
 pip3 install -r requirements.txt
 ```